lSANCHOl/autosweep/README.md

 # autosweep
-Automated ping sweep.
-Just run the file and it does the rest.
+Automated ping sweep to find IPs of devices on a given network

-NOTE:
+<h2> USAGE: </h2>
-me2 variable may need to altered depending on platform.
+SYNTAX: ./autosweep.sh [wifi-card]